Naked Among Wolves (2015 film)

 Naked Among Wolves (Nackt unter Wölfen) is a 2015 German drama film directed by Philipp Kadelbach.
-It is based on the 1958 novel of the same name by Bruno Apitz, which was published in 1958 by the East German Publishing house.
-It was created for television, it is the third film version of the literary text after the 1963 version.
+It is based on the 1958 novel of the same name by Bruno Apitz, which was published in 1958 in East Germany.
+Created for television, it is the third film version of the literary text after the 1963 version.

 Plot

 The film takes place in the years 1944 and 1945 towards the end of World War II in the Buchenwald concentration camp.
 Prisoners in the Nazi concentration camp risk their lives by taking in a young Jewish boy rescued from a ghetto in Poland.
-The camp commander hears about the boy and tightens up on the already cruelly treated prisoners.
+The camp commandant hears about the boy and tightens up on the already cruelly treated prisoners.
 They whisk the boy away from being discovered, always staying one step ahead of the Nazi guards and the ireful commandant.
 The boy is eventually discovered and the prisoners who protected him now face certain death.
 They are freed by the Allies in a dramatic but altogether expected turn of events.